Many of you know and watch Prof Janice Fiamengo who is smart, sensible, articulate, and anti-feminist, among other qualities.

 Maybe I overlook something but if I tried to define a meaningful high-quality scholarship in social sciences and humanities, this video by Janice Fiamengo would be my textbook example.
 Everything she says is spot on, somewhat insightful and originally organized, and she's conveying these facts in perfect English.
 Can folks in social sciences and humanities do even better?
 What's "easier" about social sciences and humanities is that products of the good scholarship are comprehensible to largely untrained but intelligent readers and listeners.

 Her final sentence: Meanwhile, in [Asian countries], physicists are doing physics, leaving the West behind.
 Very true.
-By failing to scream at assorted Harlows and to make them cry at least for a month so that they won't try to screw science and the society in their life again, we are destroying the Western civilization.
+By failing to challenge the expansionist discourse by assorted Harlows and to make them cry at least for a month so that they won't try to screw science and the society in their life again, we are destroying the Western civilization.